Geometric Dilations and Operator Annuli: The Quantum Annulus

 \subsubsection{Boundary representations}

 We call, $\fH_r,$ the universal unital $C^*$-algebra with generators $\fT$ and $\fD$ satisfying the relations $\fT \fD=1=\fD \fT$ and

 the \df{donut $C^*$-algebra}.
 (Compare Proposition~\ref{p:QA-boundary-alt}.)
 Naturally we write $\fD=\fT^{-1}.$ The existence of $\fH_r$ is guaranteed since if $T\in \sQA_r$ and $D=T^{-1},$ then $T$ and $D$ satisfy the relations.
-It is evident that if $\pi:\fH_r\to B(H)$ is a unital $*$-representation, then $J=\pi(\fT)\in \sQA_r$ and in particular $\|\fT\| \le r^{-2}$ and $\|\fT^{-1}\|\le r^{-2}.$ Classically, the von Neumann inequality is equivalent to saying that the map taking continuous functions on the unit circle to algebra generated by a contraction $T$ such that $e^{in\theta}$ is mapped to $T^n$ and $e^{-in\theta}$ to $(T^*)^n$ is a completely positive map.
+By Proposition~\ref{p:QA-boundary-alt}, if $\pi:\fH_r\to B(H)$ is a unital $*$-representation, then $J=\pi(\fT)\in \sQA_r$ and in particular $\|\fT\| \le r^{-2}$ and $\|\fT^{-1}\|\le r^{-2}.$ Classically, the von Neumann inequality is equivalent to saying that the map taking continuous functions on the unit circle to algebra generated by a contraction $T$ such that $e^{in\theta}$ is mapped to $T^n$ and $e^{-in\theta}$ to $(T^*)^n$ is a completely positive map.
 Similarly, the natural map from from the donut algebra induced by an element of the donut algebra is completely positive.

-Note that we may also view $\fA_r$ as the completion of the algebra of trigonometric polynomials $\fP=\{\sum_{-N}^N p_n z^n\}$ endowed with the family of norms on $M_n(\fP)$ given by
+Note that we may also view $\fH_r$ as the completion of the algebra of trigonometric polynomials $\fP=\{\sum_{-N}^N p_n z^n\}$ endowed with the family of norms on $M_n(\fP)$ given by

 using Ruan's characterization of operator algebras.